 What makes Welsh Women’s Aid an exciting, energetic and enjoyable place to work?
 It’s the people who work here.
-Throughout the organisation there is a passion and drive that is palpable.
+Throughout the organisation there is a passion and drive to make positive changes to the lives of women and children.
 Our relentless determination to succeed unites us and creates a unique working culture.

 Core to this culture are our vision, mission and values:

-Welsh Women’s Aid is a feminist organisation, and our values are founded on commitments to human rights, anti-discrimination and freedom from oppression.
-We endorse global evidence that violence against women, domestic abuse and sexual violence is gendered, a cause and consequence of the unequal position of women and girls in society, a violation of human rights, and is entirely preventable.
+Welsh Women’s Aid is a feminist organisation, our values are founded on commitments to human rights, anti-discrimination and freedom from oppression.
+We believe the evidence that violence against women, domestic abuse and sexual violence is based on gender inequality, a cause and consequence of the unequal position of women and girls in society, a violation of human rights, and is entirely preventable.

-Placing these values central to our approach means we embed them into our recruitment processes, into how we work and how we collaborate with others.
-It means being uncompromising when faced with challenging misuse of power or oppressive practices, it means sharing expertise, accepting that we may not always get it right, but being committed to learning and moving forward for the benefit of all survivors of abuse.
+Our values run through our recruitment processes, how we work with survivors and how we collaborate with other organisations.
+It means we are uncompromising when faced with challenging misuse of power or oppressive practices, it means we share expertise, we accept that we may not always get it right, and we are committed to learning and moving forward for the benefit of all survivors of abuse.

-We support evidence of the importance of single-sex spaces and services that benefit women (endorsed by exemptions under the Equality Act 2010), and the need for services designed, delivered and led ‘by and for’ women, Black and minoritised women and other groups.
-Evidence shows ‘by and for’ services best meet support needs and also contribute to social, economic and political liberation from patriarchy, racism, and other oppressions.
+We support the evidence that women only spaces and services are important (Equality Act 2010), as well as the need for services designed, delivered and led ‘by and for’ women, Black and minoritised women and other groups.

-These values and approach do not preclude organisations in our federation employing men, supporting men and boys, or working with perpetrators.
-Providing needs-led services that are sensitive to sex, gender, ethnicity, culture, sexuality, age and ability is a vital component of specialist services, of effectively supporting survivors and intervening with perpetrators.
+These values and approach do not stop organisations in our federation employing men, supporting men and boys, or working with perpetrators.
+Providing services based on the needs of survivors, that are sensitive to sex, gender, ethnicity, culture, sexuality, age and ability is a vital component of specialist services, of effectively supporting survivors and intervening with perpetrators.